-THAT you believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
+You believe independence and autonomy are very important aspects of human life, perhaps as a combination of a given right, a personal goal and a precious virtue to cultivate.
 They signify ownership and accountability to you.

-We cannot comment how this understanding impacts your behaviors, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+While we cannot comment on your feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options, this combination of aspects may come at a price since valuing self-reliance can be a high expectation we set to ourselves.